andreazos/100-days-of-code/r1-log.md

 ### R1D3
 Did around 20 mins in the morning, got to Lock an Element to the Browser Window with Fixed Positioning (22/52).
 Picked it up again at night, got to Create a Gradual CSS Linear Gradient (31/52) [Pretty!!!!]

+### R1D4
+Started on Applied Visual Design: Use a CSS Linear Gradient to Create a Striped Element (32/52) finished on Use CSS Animation to Change the Hover State of a Button (40/52).